chantouchsek/vue-axios-http/README.md

 ### Note

-Error response must look like:
+Error response must look like: or base on **errorProperty** from config

 ```json
 {